-Before joining the government, Sarah worked at Chevron Corporation in their international government affairs group and at Kissinger McLarty Associates in the Latin America practice, engaging multinational corporations across industries.
-Sarah has a significant experience in Latin America through her work with Amigos de las Americas, where she served as their Country Director in Paraguay, creating and managing rural community development projects with the Ministry of Health, Plan International, and the Fundación Paraguaya/Junior Achievement.
+Before joining the government, Sarah worked at Kissinger McLarty Associates, supporting the international work of Fortune 500 companies across industries.
+Sarah also worked with Amigos de las Americas, where she served as their Country Director in Paraguay, creating and managing rural community development,entrepreneurship, and leadership projects.